-The unity of the subject-matter of the European patent is not to be examined in opposition proceedings (G1/91, see D-V, 2.2).
+The unity of the subject-matter of the European patent may not be examined in opposition proceedings (see D-V, 2.2, penultimate paragraph).

 2. Facts, evidence or grounds for opposition not submitted in due time or arguments presented at a late stage